 Jun Kaneko was born in Nagoya, Japan in 1942.
-He studied painting with Satoshi Ogawa during his adolescence - working in his studio during the day and attending high school in the evening.
+He studied painting with Satoshi Ogawa during his adolescence.
 He came to the United States in 1963 to continue his studies at Chouinard Institute of Art when his introduction to Fred Marer drew him to sculptural ceramics.
 He proceeded to study with Peter Voulkos, Paul Soldner, and Jerry Rothman in California during the time now defined as The Contemporary Ceramics Movement in America.
 The following decade, Kaneko taught at some of the nation’s leading art schools, including Scripps College, Rhode Island School of Design and Cranbrook Academy of Art.

 Based in Omaha since 1986, Jun Kaneko has worked at several experimental studios including European Ceramic Work Center in The Netherlands, Otsuka Omi Ceramic Company in Japan, Fabric Workshop in Philadelphia PA, Bullseye Glass in Portland OR, Acadia Summer Arts Program in Bar Harbor ME, and Aguacate in Puerto Vallarta, Mexico.
 Over the course of his career he has partnered with industrial facilities to realize large-scale, hand-built sculptures.
 The first was his 1982-1983 Omaha Project at Omaha Brickworks.
-Later sculptures include his Fremont Project, completed in 1992-1994 in California, and most recently his Pittsburg Project completed in 2004-2007 in Kansas.
-Both of these later series of sculptures were created at Mission Clay Products.
-This past spring, his exhibition Myths, Legends and Truths opened at Millennium Park in Chicago.
-The exhibition features thirteen nine-and-a-half foot tall Dangos and twenty-three of his Tanukis.
-This new body of work by Kaneko draws upon the myths and legends of the tanuki figure.
+Later sculptures include his Fremont Project, completed in 1992-1994, and most recently his Pittsburg Project completed in 2004-2007.
+Most recently, Jun has been working at the Cuernavaca Raku ceramics studio, experimenting with new glazes and the unpredictability of raku.